appcircleio/appcircle-docusaurus/docs/account/my-organization/role-management.md

 ### Testing Group Permissions

 The following table details the roles and restrictions for the [**Testing Groups**](/distribute/testing-management/testing-groups).
-Please refer to the modules related information and coution notes.
+Please refer to the related module information and caution notes.

 | Testing Groups | Scopes                                  | Owner | Manager | Viewer |